MicrosoftDocs/sql-docs/docs/ssms/sql-server-management-studio-changelog-ssms.md

 **Analysis Services (AS)**

 - Fixed a number of issues with Deployment Wizard to support tabular 1400 compat-level models and Power Query data sources.
-- Deployment Wizard can now deploy to AS Azure when running from Command line.
+- Deployment Wizard can now deploy to AS Azure when running from command line.
 - When using Windows Auth in AS Azure the user will now see the name of the user account in Object Explorer correctly.